Aram56/neuro-startup/class.md

 ## What's up

-1. who are you
+1. who are you - Hi, i'am fain
-2. where are you
+2. where are you - It's surprize